icyzama/odin-recipes/README.md

-This html projects consists of recipes that i made from The Odin Projects
+This html project consists of recipes that i made from The Odin Projects